 This quarterly presentation contains certain financial indicators such as EBITDA pre exceptionals, net financial debt and earnings per share pre exceptionals, which are not defined by International Financial Reporting Standards (IFRS).
 These financial indicators should not be taken into account in order to assess the performance of Merck KGaA, Darmstadt, Germany in isolation or used as an alternative to the financial indicators presented in the consolidated financial statements and determined in accordance with IFRS.
 The figures presented in this quarterly statement have been rounded.
 This may lead to individual values not adding up to the totals presented.

 Agenda

-- Business overview
+Business overview

-- Transforming the company

-- Healthcare Funding for success

-- Life Science Focusing on profitable growth

-- Performance Materials Expanding leadership and innovation
+Performance Materials - Expanding leadership and innovation

-- Executive summary and guidance
+Executive summary and guidance

-Portfolio of three high-tech businesses
+Group Portfolio of three high-tech businesses